lorriman/lastfmsearcher/README.md

 Copyright Greg Lorriman mob: 0044 777520 3753
 http://github/lorriman/

-(To compile, into Android or Linux Desktop, see 'API info' below about recreating an api key file, not supplied.
-Linux desktop support requires only Flutter Stable as a beta preview is included.)
+(To compile, into Android or Linux Desktop, see 'building' below about recreating an api key file, not supplied. )

 # LastFm demonstrator